 Unfortunately, the issue of fake Indian currency is a huge problem that's been growing in recent years.
 Counterfeiters are becoming so clever and the newest notes are made so well, it's difficult to identify them.

 How do you spot fake notes?
 Find out some tips in this article.

 The Problem of Fake Indian Currency

 Fake Indian Currency Note (FICN) is the official term for counterfeit notes in the Indian economy.
 Estimates vary as to how many fake notes are in circulation.
-According to a study completed by the National Investigation Agency in 2015, it's 400 crore rupees.
-However, in 2011, a report by the Intelligence Board indicated that 2,500 crore rupees in fake currency is coming into the Indian market each year.
+A study completed by the National Investigation Agency in partnership with the Indian Statistical Institute (ISI) stated that the value is 400 crore rupees ($4 billion).

-It's estimated that four out of every 1,000 notes in circulation in India are fake.
-Fake notes are even found in cash withdrawn from ATM machines at banks in India, particularly higher denomination notes.
+Fake notes are even dispensed from ATM machines at banks in India, particularly higher denomination notes.

 On November 8, 2016, the Indian government declared that all existing 500 rupee and 1,000 rupee notes would cease to be legal tender from midnight.
 The 500 rupee notes have been replaced by new notes with a different design, and brand new 2,000 rupee notes have been introduced for the first time.

-However, major seizures of fake currency still continue.
-In fact, only three months after the newly minted 2,000 rupee note was introduced in India, multiple counterfeit copies of it were found and confiscated.
+However, it didn't reduce the problem of fake currency.
+Only three months after the newly minted 2,000 rupee note was introduced in India, multiple counterfeit copies of it were found and confiscated.
 There were even instances of fake notes being issued in the name of the "Children's Bank of India" and dispensed from ATMs.